Problems and disputes frequently asked questions

 A tenant may not unreasonably interfere with the peace, comfort and privacy of neighbours, or their landlord’s other tenants.

 A landlord may not unreasonably interfere with the tenant’s peace, comfort or privacy in use of the tenancy.
 They must also take steps to ensure that none of their tenants unreasonably interfere with the quite enjoyment of any of their other tenants.

 Where either the landlord or tenant is in breach of their obligations surrounding quiet enjoyment, they can be issued with a notice to remedy.
 Where this is not complied with, or the breach is so serious that it would be inequitable for the tenancy to continue, an application may be made to the Tenancy Tribunal to end the tenancy and compensation may also be sought against the party who committed the breach.

 It is an unlawful act if a tenant harasses another tenant or neighbour.

-It is an unlawful act if a landlord causes or permits any interference with the reasonable peace, comfort, or privacy of the tenant in the use of the premises by the tenant.
+It is an unlawful act if a landlord harasses the tenant or permits harassment of the tenant.

 The Tenancy Tribunal can award exemplary damages for unlawful acts.